Netruk44/ml-interface/doc/openmw-install.md

 The mod is currently only tested on Mac, with Linux support assumed.
 Windows currently is not supported at all.

-> Windows support wouldn't be too hard to add (most of the heavy lifting is done by Python and Conda), but there's some `.sh` scripts that are run as part of the text-generation process that would have to be replaced with batch scripts.
+> **Note**: Windows support wouldn't be too hard to add (most of the heavy lifting is done by Python and Conda), but there's some `.sh` scripts that are run as part of the text-generation process that would have to be replaced with batch scripts.

 ## Prerequisites
 Regardless of which option you go with, you need to set up the ML environment first.
 While running the game,  [miniconda](https://docs.conda.io/en/latest/miniconda.html) (or similar) must be available for the game to run.
 The game uses `conda run` to run the models.